A Look At The Latest Amendments Included In The 2023 Sentencing Guidelines

 As for retroactivity, if a defendant previously received two criminal history points under § 4A1.1(d), they may now receive a one or 2-point point reduction in their criminal history score.
 Specifically, a defendant with less than seven points would now receive a two-point reduction, while a defendant with seven or more points would receive a 1-point reduction.

-In score.
 Depending on the final calculated criminal history score, a one or 2-point reduction can potentially reduce the defendant’s criminal history category by one full category level, thereby reducing the guideline sentencing range.

 Keep in mind that a reduction under Amendment 821 is not automatic.
 The defendant must first file a motion under 18 U.S.C. § 3582(c)(2).
 And then, even if the defendant is eligible because the reduction would lower their guideline sentencing range, the court still has discretion in determining whether to grant a reduction and to what extent.
 In exercising its discretion, the court is required to consider the sentencing factors listed at 18 U.S.C. § 3553(a).
 Further, in some cases, a defendant who received an increase under § 4A1.1(d) may be ineligible, including where the reduction would not lower the criminal history category or guideline sentencing range, the defendant was sentenced to a mandatory minimum, or the defendant was sentenced below the amended guideline sentencing range.